abdmohrat/wardiyati-bot/README.md

 ## Setup & Run
 1.  **Unzip the downloaded file**: Extract the contents of the zip file to a folder of your choice.
-2.  **First-time setup**: Run `FIRST TIME SETUP.bat`.
-This script will install necessary Python packages.
-(The browser files are already included in the `ms-playwright` folder within the zip).
-3. Once setup is complete, run `RUN BOT HIDDEN.vbs` to launch the bot in the background without a console window.
+2. Run `RUN BOT HIDDEN.vbs` to launch the bot in the background without a console window.
-4. On first launch of `bot.py`, enter your Wardyati username (email) and password when prompted.
+3. On first launch of `bot.py`, enter your Wardyati username (email) and password when prompted.
-5. Fill in:
+4. Fill in:
     - **Room Number**: From your Wardyati room URL (e.g., `2761`).
     - **Cooldown (sec)**: Delay between booking attempts (15–30 recommended).
     - **Date**: Copy exact date from Wardyati (e.g., `2025-12-01`).
     - **Shift Name**: Copy exact shift title (e.g., `Morning`, `Mid`, `Night`).
-6. Click **Add Shift to Target List** for each shift.
+5. Click **Add Shift to Target List** for each shift.
-7. Click **Start Bot**.
+6. Click **Start Bot**.
 The bot will log in, scan, and book when available with live log updates.

 ## New: Multi-account booking
 - **Accounts panel**: Add multiple username/password pairs (saved locally to `accounts.json`, auto-loaded next run).